Uninett/Howitz/docs/source/troubleshooting-on-debian.rst

 Check journalctl
 ================

-Run `journalctl -since="-1h" howitz-gunicorn.service`.
+Run `journalctl --since="-1h" -u howitz-gunicorn.service`.
 This will show the gunicorn log for the last hour.

 If there is an exception mentioning "pydantic", you might have forgotten to